-Homelessness prevention grant open to Juniata County residents
+Homelessness prevention grant deadline extended for Juniata County residents

 Residents at risk of losing their housing in Juniata County may be eligible to receive up to $5,000 to prevent homelessness.